 Benefits are funded by contributions and investment earnings.
-Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013 and range from 5.5% to 12.5% of pensionable pay for the financial year ending 31 March 2022.
+Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013 and range from 5.5% to 12.5% of pensionable pay for the financial year ending 31 March 2023.

 Employee contributions are matched by employers' contributions which are set based on the triennial actuarial funding valuations.
-The last such valuation was as at 31 March 2019 with the next valuation due to take place as at 31 March 2022.
-Current employer contribution rates can be found in the Rates and Adjustments Certificate in the Hackney Pension Fund Annual Report and Accounts 2021/22 or within the Actuarial valuation on the Pension Fund Website:- https://hackneypension.co.uk
+The last valuation was at 31 March 2022 with the next valuation due to take place at 31 March 2025.
+Current employer contribution rates were set from the 31st March 2019 valuation and can be found in the Rates and Adjustments Certificate in the Hackney Pension Fund Annual Report and Accounts 2022/23 or within the Actuarial valuation on the Pension Fund Website:-https://hackneypension.co.uk